Walgreens Tenant Overview

 On the real estate side of things, Walgreens demands premier hard corner locations greater than 1.00 acre.
 Generally, sites are 1.5 - 2.0 acres to fit their store prototypes of 14,500 square feet, however units can range from 10,800 - 15,000 square feet.
 To compete with rival CVS, Walgreens has generally been willing to pay premier rental rates to secure prime sites with a primary lease term of 25 years.
 The most significant lease variation from Walgreens of late has been the difference in their renewal options, previously requiring eight to ten renewal options of five years in length; they recently signed a number of leases that were 75 years in length, however after the 25th year Walgreens has an annual cancellation option, essentially creating 50 1-year renewal options.
 This small variation created significant concern for investors because at the end of the initial 25-year lease term, these assets will not be financeable.

 Walgreens Boots Alliance was created through the combination of Walgreens and Alliance Boots in December 2014.
 This transaction brought together two leading companies with iconic brands, complementary geographic footprints, shared values and a heritage of trusted healthcare services through pharmaceutical wholesaling and community pharmacy care, dating back more than 100 years.
-Currently, the Walgreens Boots Alliance is attempting to acquire Rite Aid.
-The merger agreement has been extended to 7/31/2017 to allow time to receive Federal Trade Commision on the merger.
+Walgreens had been in merger talks with Rite Aid since 2015.
+In June of 2017, the pharmacies announced the merger was off however Walgreens acquired over 1,900 Rite Aid locations.

 Average Cap Rate